 A family road trip is filled with possibilities.
 During the ride, emotions can range from excitement to irritability, so it’s best to have a plan in place before heading out the door.
 Taking a family road trip can be a blast as long as you are prepared.
-These 35 essentials to pack for a family road trip may not prevent missteps or meltdowns, but it will certainly prepare you for whatever comes your way.
+These 35 road trip essentials to pack for your trip may not prevent missteps or meltdowns, but it will certainly prepare you for whatever comes your way.

 *This post contains affiliate links.
 All opinions are 100% my own.